nclient/NClient/README.md

     .Build();
 ```
 #### NClientBuilder
-Option with creating a builder instance. `NClientBuilder` implements `INClientBuilder` interface, so it is suitable for dependency injection.
+Option with creating a builder instance.
+The `NClientBuilder` class implements the `INClientBuilder` interface, so it is suitable for dependency injection.
 ```C#
 IMyClient myClient = new NClientBuilder()
     .Use<TInterface, TController>(host: "http://localhost:8080")